pelican-plugins/render-math/README.md

     python -m pip install pelican-render-math

+For more detailed plugin usage instructions, please refer to the [Pelican Plugin Documentation](https://docs.getpelican.com/en/latest/plugins.html).

-Your site should now be capable of rendering math using the MathJax JavaScript engine.
+Once the plugin has been installed according to those instructions, your site should now be capable of rendering math using the MathJax JavaScript engine.
 No alterations to the template are needed — just use and enjoy!

 However, if you wish, you can set the `auto_insert` setting to `False` which